Minehut/MinehutBOT/README.md

 ## Usage

-In order to self-host this project, you need a local instance of MongoDB running as well as your own Sentry account.
-As of right now, you also need to edit the guild configuration in the codebase in order for the bot to work properly in your guild.
-After you've sufficed these requirements, simply fill out the values in `.env.example` and change it to `.env` and start the bot with `yarn start`.
+### Requirements

+- A local instance of MongoDB
+- A Sentry account
+- (optional but recommended) Yarn

+### Steps

+1. Install all dependencies with `yarn install` or `npm install`.
+2. Fill out all values in `.env.example` and change it to `.env`.
+3. In order for the bot to work properly on your guild, you need to add it to the bot's hard-coded guild configuration.
+4. Start the bot with `yarn start` or `npm start`.

 ## Contributing